ghjm/pedagogy/Fedora_Setup.md

 * Initial setup after reboot:
 	* Log in using the username and password you chose
+	* Check that network connectivity is working
-	* Run `ifconfig` and check that the wlan device is up and has a 10.1.1.* IPv4 address
+        * Run `ifconfig` and check that the wlan device is up and has a valid address on the local network
+        * Run `ping 8.8.8.8` and verify that packets are exchanged.
+Hit `<Ctrl+C>` to stop.
+        * Run `ping google.com` and verify that packets are exchanged (this tests DNS resolution).
+Hit `<Ctrl+C>` to stop.
-		* If it does not, stop here and troubleshoot the wifi before continuing
+		* If network connectivity isn't working, stop here and troubleshoot before continuing
 	* Configure passwordless sudo
 		* `sudo visudo`
 		* Sudo will prompt for your password